mrjoelkemp/resume/README.md

 ## Teaching Experience
 Founder, Mr. Joel Kemp's Programming Lessons, 08/2012 - 08/2015
+* Had around 5+ customers over the years who signed up for my private programming courses.
+* Had a repeat customer for 5 years (8th grade through high school).
+At the end of our time, he built a facebook clone in Python/Flask with MySql and git.

 Python and Front-end web development mentor, Thinkful, 04/2014 - 09/2014

 Adjunct Lecturer, New York University, 01/2012 - 05/2013
+* Taught the "Introduction to Computer Programming" course in Python

 Adjunct Lecturer, Hunter College, 08/2009 - 02/2012
+* Taught the "Introduction to Computers" course
+* Taught the "Introduction to C++ programming" course

 Adjunct Lecturer, The City College of New York, 08/2009 - 05/2011
+* Ran the "Software Engineering lab"

 ## Speaking Appearances
 "Parallel Uglification" - FullStack Academy, 02/2016